tattersoftware/codeigniter4-patches/README.md

 also auto-detect source files and use any available, but you can specify `ignoredSources` by their shortname (e.g. "Framework") to prevent using a source.

+### Repositories

+**Patches** works best alongside your project's repository management.
+It is highly recommended that you add the workspace to your **.gitignore** file (default: **writable/patches**) and that you include **composer.lock** in committed code.
+This way you can run patches against a dedicated branch without affecting the rest of your workflow.

 ## Usage

 **Patches** comes with a CLI Command to run patches and guide you through the process.
 After